top of page

 If you’re not flying in business or first, Priority Pass is a smart way to upgrade your airport experience – especially somewhere as pricey as Heathrow.

 EXCLUSIVE OFFER: I’ve got a 30% off link for Priority Pass – that means just £48 for the year.
-Not bad when a pint at Heathrow can cost £7.
+Not bad when a coffee and a Croissant at Heathrow can cost over £10 a lengthy queue.

 If you’re on the fence about getting lounge access because you’re not flying every week, here’s my take: it’s still worth it.